Whaling in Western Australia: Early days

-In the first years of the colony, large numbers of the Yankee Whalers, as well as French vessels, frequently operated close inshore including inside Cockburn Sound, causing conflicts with Western Australian-based whale chasers.
+In the first years of the colony, large numbers of the Yankee whalers, as well as French vessels, frequently operated close inshore including inside Cockburn Sound, causing conflicts with Western Australian-based whale chasers.
 There were numerous incidents of close quarter conflicts between the various companies.
 Governor James Stirling was lobbied to remove the foreign vessels.
-The American whalers were believed to have earned £30,000 from catches along the Western Australian coastline in the 1837.
+The American whalers were believed to have earned £30,000 from catches along the Western Australian coastline in 1837.
 It is estimated that in 1845 there were approximately 300 American, French, British and Australian whaling ships operating off the south coast of Australia with numerous shore stations.
 Legislation was passed in 1860 prohibiting unlicensed whalers from operating in Western Australian waters.
 However, few foreign vessels heeded the supposed restriction.
 At about the same time though, petroleum oil was discovered in Pennsylvania, which caused whale oil prices to crash.

 By 1840, increased competition and a decline in international whale oil and bone prices and increased costs led to the two local companies' closures.
 Some whale boats were used for ferry services on the Swan River.
 An improvement in commodity prices in 1843 saw operations recommence, and in 1844 whaling products comprised nearly 40% of the total value of the state's exports.

-The first British pelagic whaler reported off the coast of Western Australia was the Arabian (Captain Thomas Collins) in 1842.
+The first British pelagic whaler reported off the coast of Western Australia was Arabian captained by Thomas Collins in 1842.

 The town of Dunsborough in Geographe Bay evolved from the establishment of the Castle Rock Whaling Station in 1845.
 During the convict era of Western Australia, many of the ships which brought convicts to the state were whalers, and would revert to their whaling operations for the return voyage.

-Throughout the 19th century, descendants of Robert and Ann Heppingstone, who had arrived in the colony in the Warrior in 1830, were prominent in the industry.
+Throughout the 19th century, descendants of Robert and Ann Heppingstone, who had arrived in the colony aboard Warrior in 1830, were prominent in the industry.
 Members of the family operated whalers in and around Fremantle.
 A granddaughter, Ellen Heppingstone, married Alf Bussell and settled in Augusta at Flinders Bay.
 Flinders Bay, also known to some locals as "The Whaling", became an important whaling centre during the period.

 Major work on the history and archaeology of the early whaling industry in Western Australia, as well as relations between colonists and American pelagic whalers, and between both groups and coastal Aboriginal peoples, has been undertaken by Martin Gibbs of the University of Sydney.

 A whale bone collected as an artefact at an Aboriginal camp near Kalgoorlie in 1897, transported hundreds of kilometres from any coastline, was a vertebra of a young whale that was probably obtained at Esperance and perhaps employed as a carrying dish or culturally valued object.